PLEASE TAKE 5 MINUTES AND COPY AND MAIL THESE LETTERS TODAY. WE HAVE TO GET GEORGE HOME!!

 I believe George’s case has come to your attention with regard to the July 25, 2011; incident while onboard a con-air transport airplane.
 George performed an act of heroism that averted a disaster in the air with the possible loss of life of those on board the aircraft as well as innocent people on the ground.
 This incident was investigated by the FBI & the Federal Bureau of Prisons.
 George received an incident report from D.C.
 DeCamilla, SIS Lieutant, who called George’s act of heroism “extraordinary”.

 The Warden & Assistant Warden at Coleman Correctional Center as well as numerous staff members have recently written letters on George’s behalf.
-They agree that George should be granted a compassionate release.
+They agree that George should be granted a Commutation Of Sentence.
 These are the people closet to George and know him, his character and the minute details of his case.

 You have been bestowed the power by the people and government of the great United States to review and calculate sentences.
 If there is anything that you can do to help George, I beg that you please do so!